-- These hardwood floors were manufactured in accordance with accepted industry standards, which permit grading deficiencies not to exceed 5%.
+Beautiful hardwood floors are a product of nature and therefore, not perfect.
+Our hardwood floors are manufactured in accordance with accepted industry standards, which permit grading deficiencies not to exceed 5%.
 These grading deficiencies may be of a manufacturing or natural type.
-When flooring is ordered, 5% must be added to the actual square footage needed for cutting and grading allowance (10% for - diagonal installations).
+When flooring is ordered, 5% must be added to the actual square footage needed for cutting and grading allowance (10% for diagonal installations).

-The owner/installer has final inspection responsibility as to grade, manufacture and factory finish.
+• The owner/installer assumes all responsibility for final inspection of product quality.
 Inspection of all flooring should be done prior to installation.
-The flooring should also be carefully examined for color, finish, and - quality before installing it.
+Carefully examine flooring for color, finish and quality before installing it.
+If material is not acceptable, do not install it.
+Contact the seller immediately,